 this is very important to get right, and it may need to be in a document that is logically above the Common Air Interface, as the Reconfiguration Definition drives the Common Air Interface.
 Who is in charge of deciding when and how the system is reconfigured?
 The SDR allows reconfiguration so that the system can be deployed in many different ways, with different modulations, and different experimental modes.
 This chapter lays down the law on what has to happen in order to reconfigure user and space segments.
 What needs to be included is the process of how to propose new modes and schemes, and a history of what modes and schemes have been proposed, why they were accepted or rejected, and what happened when they were tried.
 This is a political and technical area with great potential, that needs to be fully explored and agreements need to be in place.

-Chapter 11 Idle State
+Virginia Tech should be a gate-keeper in the reconfiguration process as they will have an engineering model that will be as close to an identical copy to the flight unit as possible.
+New software packages can be uploaded to the engineering model and test performed in order to assess and test key parameters for operations.Chapter 11 Idle State

 power savings possibilities, or the ability to swap in science projects when traffic is low enough and processing power is available.
 Defining how to get into and out of idle in order to be able to use the idle state for either just saving power, or some other purpose that we haven’t thought up yet.
 Using idle cycles could be super useful, but is optional.